Dinoosauro/tiktok-to-ytdlp/README.md

     * 2 (as integer): the first title on the page (h1 HTML elmenet) will be used
     * Any other value: "TikTokLinks.txt" will be used as a file name
 - ```adapt_text_output```: replace Windows unsafe characters for the output file name.
+### Advanced script options
+These really useful options permit to change how the script fetches data, and what it should do when errors are found.
+- ```get_array_after_scroll```: change this if you want to fetch all the TikTok videos when the script has finished scrolling, and not after every single scroll.
+Keep in mind that it seems that TikTok doesn't unappend the previous videos, so this option shouldn't be relevant, but this might change in the future.
+- ```get_link_by_filter```: use the new method of getting all the links in a video container, and then look for the one that contains the video URL structure.
+If false, the "old" method of using data attributes will be used (even if I couldn't find more tags, I can't garantee that this old method has all of them).
+- ```check_nullish_link```: Check if the link is nullish, and, since it would be useless to append it, continue with the next link.
+It's reccomended to leave this set to true.
+- ```log_link_error```: Write to the console if a link is nullish.
 ## Warning:
 This script is licensed under the MIT license.